AIRCentre/webhook-spaceway-lora/README.md

 ## CI/CD
 This project leverages GitHub Actions for a CI/CD process.
-Each commit triggers a pipeline which builds, tests, and pushes a new Docker image called `webhook-spaceway-lora` to [GitHub's container Registry (ghcr.io)](https://github.com/AIRCentre/webhook-spaceway-lora/pkgs/container/webhook-spaceway-lora).
+Each commit triggers a workflow which builds, tests, and pushes a new Docker image called `webhook-spaceway-lora` to [GitHub's container Registry (ghcr.io)](https://github.com/AIRCentre/webhook-spaceway-lora/pkgs/container/webhook-spaceway-lora).
 Ansible, within the GitHub Actions workflow, deploys this updated image automatically.

 To skip the workflow, add `no-ci` in the commit message - helpful when updating non-impactful files like the readme.